getify/You-Dont-Know-JS/async & performance/ch3.md

 );
 ```

-As you can see, the assumed failure handler simply re-throws the error, which ends up forcing `p2` (the chained promise) to reject with the same error reason.
-In essences, this allows the error to continue propagating along a promise chain until a failure handler is explicitly registered to handle it.
+As you can see, the assumed rejection handler simply re-throws the error, which ends up forcing `p2` (the chained promise) to reject with the same error reason.
+In essence, this allows the error to continue propagating along a promise chain until an explicitly defined rejection handler is encountered.

 **Note:** We'll cover more details of error handling with promises in the next section, because there are other nuanced details to be concerned about.